 What are the global perspectives on a public health career?

-Choosing the right concentration within an online public health degree in California starts with understanding your career goals and interests.
-Popular concentrations include epidemiology, health policy, community health, and environmental health.
-Each area offers unique skills and job prospects.
+Choosing the right concentration within an online public health degree in California depends on your career goals and interests.
+California offers diverse public health challenges, from urban health in Los Angeles to rural health issues in the Central Valley.
+Popular concentrations include epidemiology, health education, environmental health, and health policy.